ZiggyCreatures/FusionCache/docs/Timeouts.md

 You can specify:

-- **Soft Timeout**: to be used if there's an expired cache entry to use as a fallback
+- `FactorySoftTimeout`: to be used if there's an expired cache entry to use as a fallback

-- **Hard Timeout**: to be used in any case, no matter what.
+- `FactoryHardTimeout`: to be used in any case, no matter what.
 In this last case an exception will be thrown and you will have to handle it yourself, but in some cases that would be more preferable than a very slow response

 You can specify them both (the **soft** should be lower than the **hard**, of course) and the appropriate one will be used based on the presence of an expired entry to be eventually used as a fallback.

-In both cases it is possible (and enabled *by default*, so you don't have to do anything) to let the timed-out factory keep running in the background and update the cached value as soon as it finishes, so you get the best of both worlds: a **fast response** and **fresh data** as soon as possible.
+In both cases it is possible to set the bool flag `AllowTimedOutFactoryBackgroundCompletion`: it is enabled *by default*, so you don't have to do anything, and it lets the timed-out factory keep running in the background and update the cached value as soon as it finishes.
+This will give you the best of both worlds: a **fast response** and **fresh data** as soon as possible.

 ### :bulb: Example
 As an example let's say we have a piece of code like this: